-Our Class A common stock has been approved for listing on the NYSE under the symbol "CBNA."
+We expect our Class A common stock to be approved for listing on the NYSE under the symbol "CBNA."

 Indemnification and Contribution

 We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act.
 If we are unable to provide this indemnification, we will contribute to the payments the underwriters may be required to make in respect of those liabilities.